Quick Start

 Agent Tools

-Enable agents to view resultsWhen using a flow as a tool in an agent, the Output node is required for the agent to see and use the results of the workflow execution.
+Enable agents to view resultsWhen using a workflow as a tool in an agent, the Output node is required for the agent to see and use the results of the workflow execution.

 API Responses